 These management control provisions form part of the shareholders' agreement and the articles of association.
 This ensures that there is a contractual remedy for breach of shareholders' agreements and the action may be rendered void, simultaneously, for breach of the company's constitutional documents.

 The percentage of debt finance in a transaction varies from one transaction to another.
+The debt to equity ratio typically ranges between 60:40 and 70:30.
 Most companies seek debt finance from banks in the form of term loans and working capital facilities and some companies also issue debentures.

 Debt providers normally seek the following forms of security to protect their investment: